 ARTICLE 6 EMPLOYER-UNION RELATIONS

 6.01 The Employer may grant Union Representatives access to its premises for a specific purpose provided prior approval has been obtained.
-Approval may be requested from the Director of Finance and Administration or his designate and once approved, access will be granted.
+Approval may be requested from the Director of Finance and Administration or their designate and once approved, access will be granted.

 ARTICLE 7 EMPLOYER-EMPLOYEE RELATIONS